macbre/nodemw/README.md

 ### getPagesInCategory

-Gets the list of pages in given category
+Gets the list of pages in a given category

 `bot.getPagesInCategory(category, callback)`

 ### getArticle

-Gets article content and meta data
+Gets article content and its meta data

 `bot.getArticle(title, callback)`